R41.8 - Other symptoms and signs involving cognitive functions and awareness

-Version 2023
+Version 2024

 No Valid Principal Dx

-Status: Not Valid for Submission
+Not Valid for Submission

-Code Classification:
+Code Classification

-• Symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified (R00–R99)
+• Symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified

-• Symptoms and signs involving cognition, perception, emotional state and behavior (R40-R46)
+• Symptoms and signs involving cognition, perception, emotional state and behavior

-• Oth symptoms and signs w cognitive functions and awareness (R41)
+• Other symptoms and signs involving cognitive functions and awareness

-R41.8 is a non-specific and non-billable ICD-10 code code, consider using a code with a higher level of specificity for a diagnosis of other symptoms and signs involving cognitive functions and awareness.
-The code is not specific and is NOT valid for the year 2023 for the submission of HIPAA-covered transactions.
+R41.8 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of other symptoms and signs involving cognitive functions and awareness.
+The code is not specific and is NOT valid for the year 2024 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

 According to ICD-10-CM guidelines this code should not to be used as a principal diagnosis code when a related definitive diagnosis has been established.

 Non-specific codes like R41.8 require more digits to indicate the appropriate level of specificity.
-Consider using any of the following ICD-10 codes with a higher level of specificity when coding for oth symptoms and signs w cognitive functions and awareness:
+Consider using any of the following ICD-10-CM codes with a higher level of specificity when coding for oth symptoms and signs w cognitive functions and awareness:

-• BILLABLE CODE - Use R41.81 for Age-related cognitive decline
+• Use R41.81 for Age-related cognitive decline - BILLABLE CODE

-• BILLABLE CODE - Use R41.82 for Altered mental status, unspecified
+• Use R41.82 for Altered mental status, unspecified - BILLABLE CODE

-• BILLABLE CODE - Use R41.83 for Borderline intellectual functioning
+• Use R41.83 for Borderline intellectual functioning - BILLABLE CODE

-• NON-BILLABLE CODE - R41.84 for Other specified cognitive deficit
+• R41.84 for Other specified cognitive deficit - NON-BILLABLE CODE

-• BILLABLE CODE - Use R41.840 for Attention and concentration deficit
+• Use R41.840 for Attention and concentration deficit - BILLABLE CODE

-• BILLABLE CODE - Use R41.841 for Cognitive communication deficit
+• Use R41.841 for Cognitive communication deficit - BILLABLE CODE

-• BILLABLE CODE - Use R41.842 for Visuospatial deficit
+• Use R41.842 for Visuospatial deficit - BILLABLE CODE

-• BILLABLE CODE - Use R41.843 for Psychomotor deficit
+• Use R41.843 for Psychomotor deficit - BILLABLE CODE

-• BILLABLE CODE - Use R41.844 for Frontal lobe and executive function deficit
+• Use R41.844 for Frontal lobe and executive function deficit - BILLABLE CODE

-• BILLABLE CODE - Use R41.89 for Other symptoms and signs involving cognitive functions and awareness
+• Use R41.89 for Other symptoms and signs involving cognitive functions and awareness - BILLABLE CODE

 Patient Education